genevate/style_guides/programming/code_reviews.md

   - Did you consider?
   - Can you clarify?
 - Switch to face-to-face discussions when digital discussions get lengthy/complex.
+- Encourage highly interactive sessions where questions are asked and recommendations given.
+If this is not happening then look for root causes:
+  - Is there a lack of interest?
+  - Is the team not taking these reviews seriously?
+  - Are people shy about asking questions or giving feedback?

 ## When Being Reviewed